 Barn: A six-stall, center aisle barn was added to the property in the 1980s and blends in effortlessly with the rest of the property.
 A practical, four-paddock layout complements the barn and could easily be expanded if desired.
 A turnout for horses is conveniently located just a short walk from the house.

-Later, during Reconstruction, the Mitchells moved their interests to Tennessee, and Elgin was sold to the Crinkley family, who moved to North Carolina from Canada after purchasing the plantation.
+Later, during Reconstruction, the Mitchells moved their interests to Tennessee, and Elgin was sold to the Crinkley family, who moved to North Carolina from Canada after purchasing the property.
 Under the Crinkleys’ ownership, Elgin again flourished, and became home to a variety of industries, including sawmills, cotton production and ginning, and sheep.

 120+/- acres – Agricultural (soybeans and tobacco)